ryderwishart/translators-copilot/api/README.md

 # Python backend notes

+`backend.py` contains functions for processing data.
+`index.py` contains API endpoints.
+The goal for this file is to simply forward calls to the appropriate functions in `backend.py`.
+(It's a bit polluted currently)
+`utils.py` generally simple helper functions.
+If some function is likely to be used in multiple contexts, put it here.

+The Python endpoints are accessible at `/api/*` (paths specified in `index.py`).
+If you need to override an API path to use the NextJS `/app/api/someRoute` path, then specify this path in `next.config.js`, otherwise every path will be rerouted to the FastAPI Python backend.

 ## Setup

 I have split the MACULA Hebrew CSV into three files, because it's huge, using this shell script: